Fun April Fools News:

 Paris authorities decided enough was enough when they were named and shamed in AnimalPlanet.com’s Top Ten Worst Rat Cities last year.

 Each year around spring time the police launch their annual “war on rats”campaign to coincide with the huge migration of rats back to the streets as temperatures rise after winter.

 A crack Town Hall unit nicknamed “Le Smash” (or Le Service Municipal d’Actions de Salubrité et d’Hygiène), which is tasked with improving street hygiene, encourages people “to rat” on their neighbours who ignore their instructions.

 City authorities evidently take the rat problem seriously enough to issue verbal warnings and €450 fines to anyone who fails to comply with orders.

-But designated rat squads have proved to be ineffective in a city where there are said to be four rats for every human and where hundreds of Parisiens are affected each year by leptosprirosis – a serious disease with extremely unpleasant symptoms such as vomiting and diarrhea.
+But designated rat squads have proved to be ineffective in a city where there are said to be four rats for every human and where hundreds of Parisians are affected each year by leptospirosis – a serious disease with extremely unpleasant symptoms such as vomiting and diarrhea.